 Our mailing address is on a label that prints out when you fill out the Inventory Sheet and send along with your order.
 How convenient is that?

 If you can't print out the "Inventory Sheet" just answer these questions on a regular sheet of paper.

-NOTE: If you use a credit card, we need the zipcode where the bill is sent, for security purposes.
+NOTE: If you use a credit card, we need the house number and zipcode where the bill is sent, for security purposes.
 Phone numbers where we can reach you anytime, 7 days a week, daytime/evenings.
 If we talked on the phone about anything you want done, write it down to refresh our memory.

 WHAT BRAND OF CLIPPER DO YOU USE?

 DO YOU WANT ANY PARTS OR BLADES SHIPPED BACK?

 Do You Do Cats?

 If you do alot of cats with #10's or 7F's please designate these blades for me.
 Its best to set the tension of these blades at the high end of the tension spec, and set the cutter back a little more so it will dig.
 If not, they may have trouble cutting and just skim over the fur in some of these cats with dense fur.
 Make sure your clipper is 100% as well, a worn blade drive will not let the blade dig in cat fur.
 Have a new blade drive on when you do cats.

 Sometimes as you know you just have to find a 10 that will work on a cat, but this helped me when I was shaving down cats all the time..